Watertown Complete Streets

 The Town Council adopted a Complete Streets Policy in May, 2017.
 The Policy provides a set of guidelines for implementing Complete Streets principles as part of future street projects.

-The Town has engaged Alta Planning to assist with development of a Complete Streets Prioritization Plan, which will identify opportunities to implement additional Complete Streets practices in Town.
+In 2017, the Town engaged Alta Planning to assist with development of a Complete Streets Prioritization Plan, which will identify opportunities to implement additional Complete Streets practices in Town.

 This meeting was recorded by Watertown Cable Access Corporation and is available at http://wcatv.org/government-channel/.
 It is listed as “Complete Streets Meeting, December 14, 2017.”